-Basis of Loss Settlement: How Will a Claim Be Paid?
+How Will a Claim Be Paid?

 Homeowner insurance offers several types of coverage.
 The one you have will have a significant impact on how much you get paid in a claim.
 Learn about choosing the best home insurance and coverages so you get the most money in a claim.

-As a basic example, think of it like this: Your TV set is a few years old, even though you paid $1000 for it, the actual cash value of it today (the depreciated value, think "price at a garage sale") would likely be $500 at best if it's still a relatively new model and in good shape.
-That's actual cash value.
-So in a claim, if your building and contents were only insured for actual cash value you are going to be in a very difficult position because you will not receive enough money to replace what you have lost.
+- Actual Cash Value Settlements: People who have an actual cash value basis of claims settlement will not receive enough money in a claim to replace the items they have lost.
+If your contents or building are insured on an actual cash value basis, then you will only get the depreciated value at the time of loss.
+As a basic example, assume your TV set is a few years old, and even though you paid $1,000 for it, the actual cash value of it today (the depreciated value, think "price at a garage sale") would likely be $500 at best if it's still a relatively new model and in good shape.
+In a claim, if your building and contents were only insured for actual cash value you may find yourself in a very difficult position because you will not receive enough money to replace what you have lost.

-The catch with replacement cot settlements is that your insurance company may have the choice to only pay partial payments until you have replaced the item.
+The catch with replacement cost settlements is that your insurance company may have the choice to only pay partial payments until you have replaced the item.
 Sometimes you may find yourself getting a check for half of what you need, once you replace the item, the company can then reimburse the additional expenses.

 Every company is different so ask your insurance representative what can be done.
 In major disaster claims, insurance companies have also been known to make things easier and may just provide you with the cheque or a lump sum payment to get you started with essentials because especially in times of disaster, claims can take time and insurers can be reasonable when needed if you maintain good communication.

-Preparing and Filing Your Homeowners Insurance Claim
+Preparing and Filing Your Insurance Claim

 Filing a claim can be short or more involved depending on how small or large of a claim you need to file.
-Here are some helpful guidelines that will hopefully keep your homeowners insurance claim filing process hassle free.
+Here are some helpful guidelines that will hopefully keep your homeowners' insurance claim filing process hassle-free.

-When forced to evacuate your home due to a disaster the first concern for every family is to make sure everyone is safe.
+- Prepare for Forced Evacuation: When forced to evacuate your home due to a disaster the first concern for every family is to make sure everyone is safe.
 Worrying about property damage is second but it is important to think about how you will file your insurance claim if you don't have access to your home.

-When it comes time to file your homeowner's insurance claim, it is important to find a fair and reputable contractor.
+- Hire a reputable contractor for your insurance claim: When it comes time to file your homeowner's insurance claim, it is important to find a fair and reputable contractor.
 Unfortunately, there are contractors that prey on people’s fears and anxiety of what has just happened.
 While many of these people are honest and reputable, some are not.

-Condo and co-op owners require special kinds of insurance.
-If you own a condo or co-op, make sure you understand the various types of coverages and how they apply to you in a claim.
+- Condo and co-op owners require special kinds of insurance: If you own a condo or co-op, make sure you understand the various types of coverages and how they apply to you in a claim.

-Be clear about the differences between the association coverage and your coverage in a claim and who pays what.
+- Condo Association coverage vs. Personal Condo coverage: Be clear about the differences between the association coverage and your coverage in a claim and who pays what.
 If you own a condo, you must also understand loss assessment coverage for claims.

-If you need to file an auto insurance claim, there are five basic steps to consider for a successful auto insurance claim, from deciding if you should file to expecting the call from the insurance company,
+- Car Insurance claims: If you need to file an auto insurance claim, there are five basic steps to consider for a successful auto insurance claim, from deciding if you should file to expecting the call from the insurance company,

-Sometimes, when you go to the doctor or other medical provider, you may be told that you have to submit your own insurance claim form.
+Sometimes, when you go to the doctor or another medical provider, you may be told that you have to submit your own insurance claim form.
 This means that the doctor or facility does not ask the health insurance company to pay for your bill and you must do so.
 If you have to file your own health insurance claim here are the steps you will need to take along with some helpful tips on submitting your insurance claim form.